Journey to the West

 Journey to the West (西遊記 (Xīyóu Jì)) is a Chinese novel published in the 16th century during the Ming dynasty and attributed to Wu Cheng'en.
-It is regarded as one of the greatest Classic Chinese Novels, and has been described as arguably the most popular literary work in East Asia.
-Arthur Waley's abridged translation, Monkey, is known in English-speaking countries.
+It is regarded as one of the great Chinese novels, and has been described as arguably the most popular literary work in East Asia.
+It was widely known in English-speaking countries through the British scholar Arthur Waley's 1942 abridged translation Monkey.